Arenado completes cycle with game-winning homer for Rockies - News 12 Now

 “It’s probably one of the best moments in my career,” Arenado said.
 “I’ve hit some big homers but by far the best, obviously, for the cycle.
 I’ve never done it.
 I feel like I’ve been kind of close but I’ve always needed a triple and I ain’t getting that.
 Today is a great day.”

-Arenado became the 31st player in major league history to complete the cycle by hitting a game-ending home run.
-The last to accomplish it was teammate Carlos Gonzalez, who did it on July 31, 2010, against the Chicago Cubs, according to the Elias Sports Bureau.
+Arenado became the fifth player in major league history to complete the cycle by hitting a game-ending home run, according to the Elias Sports Bureau.
+The last to accomplish the feat was teammate Carlos Gonzalez, who did it on July 31, 2010, against the Chicago Cubs.

 “I remember watching Carlos do that,” Arenado said.
 “Now I know how he feels.”

-Note: This story has been corrected to reflect that Elias Sports Bureau says Arenado became fifth player to complete cycle with game-ending homer.